10 common post-merger integration risks and how to avoid them

 10 common integration issues in mergers and acquisitions

-In post merger integration (PMI), failing to plan is the same as planning to fail.
-In fact, analysis by Deloitte of one of the world's largest PMI databases concludes that the third most damaging risk driver to PMI success arises from inadequate implementation planning.
+In post-merger integration, failing to plan is the same as planning to fail.
+Analysis by Deloitte of one of the world's largest post-merger integration databases concludes that the third most damaging risk driver to success arises from inadequate integration implementation planning.
 Indeed, when one of every two PMI efforts does badly, it's important to acknowledge the issues up front and ensure your integration plan addresses them all.

 1. Heavy workload